How to make a complaint

 London EC4Y 9DH

-7. If your complaint concerns the Head of Chambers, it will be handled by the immediate past Head of Chambers.
+7. If your complaint concerns the Head of Chambers, it will be handled by the deputy Head of Chambers or the most senior member of Chambers who is not the Head of Chambers.

 8. We aim to respond to complaints within 14 days.
 If this is not going to be possible, we shall let you know indicating why and setting a new date for our response.

 9. When your complaint has been investigated and considered, the Head of Chambers (or the person identified in paragraph 7) will reply to you, setting out the nature and scope of the investigation carried out, the conclusion reached on the complaint and the basis for reaching that conclusion and, if he considers the complaint to be justified, his proposals for resolving the complaint.